olidacombe/ConfQL/example/README.md

 # Example

-This is an example webserver which parses `schema.gql` to expose a graphql endpoint which resolves data from a directory on the filesystem.
+This is an example webserver which parses `schema.gql` to expose a graphql endpoint, resolving data from a directory on the filesystem.

 Please see the included `schema.gql` and `data` directory to get going.

+For more detailed on special schema directives or otherwise how things work, please consult the [rust docs](https://docs.rs/confql) or [repo root](..).

 ## Making a Docker image